openeuler-mirror/openEuler-portal/app/en/blog/znzjugod/2023-09-26-Use-LLM-On-openEuler.md

 # llama.cpp Usage Guide

 ## Introduction
-llama.cpp is a LLaMa model interface based on C/C++.
+llama.cpp is a LLaMA model interface based on C/C++.
 It allows users to deploy and run open source models on CPUs.

-llama.cpp supports the deployment of multiple open source English LLMs, such as LLaMa, LLaMa2, and Vicuna.
+llama.cpp supports the deployment of multiple open source English LLMs, such as LLaMA, LLaMA2, and Vicuna.

 ## Software Architecture
 The llama.cpp core architecture consists of two layers: